ZIP: a new way to get vaccines to zero-dose children in some of the world’s toughest regions

 Getting access right, then, requires both proximity and sensitivity.
 “We need to understand from communities, in their own language, what their barriers to access are.
 Why are there zero-dose children here?
 We know that the gender of the caregiver plays a role in the ability to access health services.
 Additional barriers include the health facility being too far away for easy access, that the hours of operation, or even days create a barrier or that the caregiver doesn’t feel safe to travel the distance.
 But those answers come from the communities themselves,” says LaTrielle.

 Gender dynamics need to be understood and factored into design.
 And it’s vital, she adds, that the work on the ground is done by community members – not workers from the capital, and certainly not parachuted-in international staff.
 “It’s incumbent upon us to have a community-driven approach, complemented by the expertise of the consortium members to design outreach that optimally serves the zero-dose children.”

 Like zero-dose communities all over the world, the populations served by the ZIP consortia in the Sahel and in the Horn of Africa are likely to be missing more than vaccines.
 Research shows that two-thirds of zero-dose kids live in very poor households facing deprivations including lack of access to reproductive health services, water and good sanitation.

 Here, again, immunisation is likely to be one of the first services to connect with a given community.
 It shouldn’t be the last.

-The work “is not going to be narrowly focussed on getting the vaccines into children,” says World Vision of the mission in the Sahel, “but also addressing the broader community and health system causes as to why countries still have zero dose children – and how services can be resilient despite the barriers of reaching ZDC and communities with other key essential services.”
+The work “is not going to be narrowly focused on getting the vaccines into children,” says World Vision of the mission in the Sahel, “but also addressing the broader community and health system causes as to why countries still have zero dose children – and how services can be resilient despite the barriers of reaching zero-dose children and communities with other key essential services.”